Muizon station

 Muizon station (French: Gare de Muizon) is a railway station located in the French municipality of Muizon, in the département of Marne.
 It is served by TER Grand Est trains between Reims and Fismes (line C11) operated by the SNCF.

+History

+Muizon station was inaugurated on April 16, 1862 by the Ardennes Railway Company during the commissioning of the Soissons to Reims section of the Soissons to Givet line.

+The passenger building dates from the opening of the line and is identical to those at Monthermé and Deville stations.